Date: 8 June 2020

 - Senses Board are meeting regularly to support the organisation during this difficult time

 - Therapy services are transitioning to telehealth model of service delivery

 - Group homes are no longer accepting external visitors to ensure that the Commonwealth’s guidance in relation to social isolation and public gathering restrictions are adhered to.
 These restrictions include a request that family and friends do not visit our homes.
 Alternative arrangements to visit with family members can be organised through the relevant Team Leader

-- Many services are being disrupted and we are working hard to support all our clients in this challenging environment
+- We are working hard to support all our clients in this challenging environment

 - Latest updates from the WA Government can be found by visiting: www.wa.gov.au

 - We are regularly communicating with staff, clients and their families on health, travel and isolation requirements.

 - If you are not receiving our communications via letter or email please contact our Customer Service Advisor to update your contact details in our system call 1300 111 881 or email email@example.com